crmne/paolino.me/_posts/2026-04-28-ruby-concurrency-what-actually-happens.md

 This is where most of the confusion lives.
 Let me show you what actually happens.

-### Preemptive scheduling (threads)
+### Thread scheduling

-The OS controls when threads switch.
+CRuby threads are native threads, but the GVL decides which one can run Ruby code.
 Your code has no say.
-A thread could be paused mid-calculation, mid-assignment, mid-anything.
+A thread can be paused mid-calculation, mid-assignment, mid-anything.

 <div class="mermaid">
 sequenceDiagram
-    participant OS as OS Scheduler
+    participant VM as CRuby / OS
     participant T1 as Thread 1
     participant T2 as Thread 2
     participant LLM as LLM API

-    OS->>T1: Run
+    VM->>T1: Run
     T1->>LLM: Send request
     Note over T1: Blocks in I/O (parked)
-    OS->>T2: Run
+    VM->>T2: Run
     T2->>LLM: Send request
     Note over T2: Blocks in I/O (parked)
-    Note over OS: Both threads parked
+    Note over VM: Both threads parked
     LLM-->>T1: Response ready
     LLM-->>T2: Response ready
-    OS->>T1: Wake and run
+    VM->>T1: Wake and run
     Note over T1: Processing response
-    OS->>OS: Time slice expired
+    VM->>VM: Time slice expired
-    OS->>T2: Preempt T1, run T2
+    VM->>T2: Preempt T1, run T2
     Note over T2: Processing response
-    OS->>OS: Time slice expired
+    VM->>VM: Time slice expired
-    OS->>T1: Resume T1
+    VM->>T1: Resume T1
     Note over T1: Finish response
-    OS->>T2: Resume T2
+    VM->>T2: Resume T2
     Note over T2: Finish response
 </div>

-The OS can preempt runnable threads on a timer, but a thread blocked in I/O is parked until the socket is ready.
+CRuby can switch runnable threads on a time slice, but a thread blocked in I/O is parked until the socket is ready.
 That part matters: threads do not spin uselessly while waiting for tokens.
-The preemption happens when a thread is runnable -- including in the middle of response processing, object allocation, assignment, or any other Ruby code.
+The switch happens when a thread is runnable -- including in the middle of response processing, object allocation, assignment, or any other Ruby code.

 For two threads doing I/O, this works fine.
 The overhead is noise.
 For 200 threads mostly waiting for LLM tokens, the problem is the one-operation-per-thread shape: 200 kernel threads, 200 stack reservations, 200 scheduler entries, and usually 200 copies of whatever per-thread application resources the worker holds.